-1. Select a patient/ patient care provider (SW, RN.
-MD etc.).

-Contact the potential interviewee and schedule at least a half hour interview time.
+Select a patient/ care provider (SW, RN, MD, etc.).
+Contact the potential interviewee and schedule at least a half-hour interview time.

-2. Explain to the potential interviewee that: "My name is \\\\, and I am a graduate student at Rutgers University's School of Social Work.
-I am taking a course in health care and need to understand how people affected by \\\\\ (diagnosis/ condition) typically experience their condition and treatment.
-I am interested in meeting with you to learn more about \\\\\ (diagnosis) and I am grateful for any time you can give me to discuss this."
+2. Explain to the potential interviewee: "M My name is, and I am a graduate student at Rutgers s University's School of Social Work.
+I am taking a course in health care and need to underst tand how people affected by (diagnosis/ condition) typically experience their condition on and treatment.
+I am interested in me eting with you to learn more about (diagno osis), and I am grateful for any time you a can give me to discuss this."
+Remember to have the per rson sign the Authorization/Permission n form on the next page, allowing the audiotaping of the i interview.

-3. Interview the person about the experience of the disease/ condition focusing on the Rolland concepts, especially: Onset, Course, Outcome, Disability (uncertainty) stages; typical treatment experiences, and impacts on patients' family members.
-Typical questions might include:

-- Please describe how a typical patient comes to know they are affected by this condition/ illness. - What is most people's experience of diagnosis? - Does the patient's age/ developmental stage matter? - What symptoms are they most aware of and which might they NOT be aware of? - How are patients and family members affected by treatment requirements initially? - How are patients and family members affected by treatment requirements over time? - How does this condition typically progress and/or end? - Are there aspects of the family response that typically help or hurt people with this condition? - Please describe a case that really stood out to you as a good example of a person/ family who coped well with this condition/ illness.
+- 3. Interview the person about the experience of the disease/ condition, focusing on the Rolland concepts, especially Onset, Course, Outcome, Disability (uncertainty) stages, typical treatment experiences, and impacts on patients' family members.
+Typical questions might include: - Please describe how a typical patient knows they are affected by this condition/illness. - What is most people's experience of diagnosis? - Does the patient's age/ developmental stage matter? - What symptoms are they most aware of, and which might they NOT be aware of? - How are patients and family members affected by treatment requirements initially? - How are patients and family members affected by treatment requirements over time? - How does this condition typically progress and end? - Are there aspects of the family response that typically help or hurt people with this condition? - Please describe a case that stood out as an excellent example of a person/ family who coped well with this condition/ illness.
 What went well?
 What was challenging?
-(You may also ask about a case that did not go well.)

-4. Write an analysis that explicitly integrates course concepts as instructed below.
+(You may also ask about a case that did not go well.) - 4.
+Write an analysis that explicitly integrates course concepts as instructed below.